 In addition to a sample schedule or agenda, also make the case back to the specific outcomes you hope to achieve by attending the construction conference.
 This could be learning something new about a particular technology you’re trying to implement, seeing a specific expert on a delivery method you’re beginning to roll out or nurturing a very niche trade skill you’re hoping to bring to your company.

 Ultimately, many employees get turned down for events because of the cost impact.
 The majority of construction companies are operating on extremely thin margins after all.
 First, you should try to estimate all the costs you would incur by attending the event.
 This should include the price of the event pass you want (note: many construction tradeshows have several levels of tickets), travel costs (i.e., plane rides, gas, rental cars, taxis), meal costs (do your best to estimate this unless you have a set per diem) and hotels prices if overnight stays are required.

 If possible, you should also try to monetize the return on investment your company would get if you attended the event.
 Examples include, “We would save X hours a week if we were able to adopt this process,” or “We would save $X/year if we were to adopt this technology successfully.”

 Sending employees to an industry event is a significant investment decision for most construction companies.
 While it is usually worth the money, they may have to mull over the details.
 You should formalize your proposal in an email containing your sample agenda, reasons for attending and cost analysis.
 If you need help crafting this email, events like Autodesk University have ready-made templates you can customize and send off.

 Create Your Annual Construction Conference & Events Schedule

-What construction events do you plan to attend in the remaining months of 2019 and throughout 2020?
+What construction events do you plan to attend in 2020?
 If continuous education is one of your company’s long-term goals, there’s no better way to do it than by devoting a budget for construction tradeshows and conferences.
 It’s an investment that’s likely to pay off big time in your company’s future.